Discovering gaps and opportunities in mental health therapy processes

 With this big vision in place, I focused on feasible improvements.
 My guiding question became

-How can we update our current product to immediately address some of the therapy issues we identified?
+How can we address some of the therapy issues we identified?

 Solution

-The Cog app at the time included a symptom tracker, journaling tool, and a section for celebrating wins—valuable tools for understanding ADHD patterns.
+The Cog app included a symptom tracker, journaling tool, and a section for celebrating wins which are valuable tools for understanding ADHD patterns.
 However, it didn’t allow users to review their past data.

-To address the communication and progress-tracking issues identified in our research, I hypothesised that giving users access to previous check-ins could help them clarify their needs, focus therapy sessions, and recognise patterns in their experiences.
+I hypothesised that giving users access to previous check-ins could help them clarify their needs, focus therapy sessions, and recognise patterns.

 My proposed solution aimed to begin tackling several issues.